 “Biological weapons.”
 The phrase alone could send chills down the spine.
 But what are they?
 How do they work?
 And are we really at risk?
 In this Spotlight, we survey their history and potential future.

 Sometimes known as “germ warfare,” biological weapons involve the use of toxins or infectious agents that are biological in origin.
 This can include bacteria, viruses, or fungi.

 These agents are used to incapacitate or kill humans, animals, or plants as part of a war effort.

 In effect, biological warfare is using non-human life to disrupt — or end — human life.
 Because living organisms can be unpredictable and incredibly resilient, biological weapons are difficult to control, potentially devastating on a global scale, and prohibited globally under numerous treaties.

 Of course, treaties and international laws are one thing — and humanity’s ability to find innovative ways of killing each other is another.

 The history of biological warfare is a long one, which makes sense; its deployment can be a lo-fi affair, so there is no need for electrical components, nuclear fusion, or rocket grade titanium, for instance.

 An early example takes us back more than 2 and a half millennia: Assyrians infected their enemy’s wells with a rye ergot fungus, which contains chemicals related to LSD.
-Consuming the tainted water produced a confused mental state, hallucinations, and, in some cases, death.
+Consuming the

 In the 1300s, Tartar (Mongol) warriors besieged the Crimean city of Kaffa.
 During the siege, many Tartars died at the hands of plague, and their lifeless, infected bodies were hurled over the city walls.